marcobesier/rareskills-blog/circom-tutorial/circom-tutorial.md

 If you open `multiply.r1cs`, you will see a bunch of binary data, but inside the `.sym` file, you will see the names of the variables.

-To read the R1CS file, we use snarkjs as follows:
+To read the R1CS file, we use snarkjs as follows

 ```bash
 snarkjs r1cs print multiply.r1cs
 ```

-and we will get the following output
+and we will get the following output.

 ```
 [INFO]  snarkJS: [ 21888242871839275222246405745257275088548364400416034343698204186575808495616main.a ] * [ main.b ] - [ 21888242871839275222246405745257275088548364400416034343698204186575808495616main.out ] = 0